-We recommend to install MariaDB from the official archive website https://archive.mariadb.org/.
-If you want to use the same version we use, download the version mentioned below.
+We recommend to install the MariaDB RPM files from the official archive website https://archive.mariadb.org/.
+If you want to use the same version we use, download the version mentioned above.

 For OpenEMM you need the server and the client component of MariaDB.
-First create the required group and user:
+At first, install required packages which may be missing with